apache/airflow/docs/apache-airflow/core-concepts/dags.rst

     start_op >> branch_op >> [continue_op, stop_op]

-If you wish to implement your own operators with branching functionality, you can inherit from :class:`~airflow.operators.branch.BaseBranchOperator`, which behaves similarly to ``@task.branch`` decorator but expects you to provide an implementation of the method ``choose_branch``.
+If you wish to implement your own operators with branching functionality, you can inherit from :class:`~airflow.providers.standard.operators.branch.BaseBranchOperator`, which behaves similarly to ``@task.branch`` decorator but expects you to provide an implementation of the method ``choose_branch``.

 .. note::
     The ``@task.branch`` decorator is recommended over directly instantiating :class:`~airflow.providers.standard.operators.python.BranchPythonOperator` in a DAG.
 The latter should generally only be subclassed to implement a custom operator.